 The story is an enduring one we can all relate to.
 It’s timeless, and could just as well be the story of any child detained today; perhaps on the Mexican / US border, or in any number of refugee camps in Europe and elsewhere.

-I am David is a tale of survival against impossible odds, lost childhood, courage, the kindness of strangers, and ultimately – the journey home.
-A thoroughly good read – no matter how old you are.
+I am David is a tale of survival against almost impossible odds, lost childhood, courage, the kindness of strangers, and ultimately – the journey home.
+A thoroughly good read – no matter how young you are.